baldybeardedguy/hangouts-json-parser/README.md

 Here are two scripts, one for Mac/Linux using Python3 and another for Windows Powershell.

+the scripts run on your local computer, nothing is uploaded or shared with anyone else

 # Windows Powershell script run from cmdline:
 ```
 Use File Explorer and browse to the location where you stored the Hangouts.ps1 file (Example: C:\Temp)